List of FIFA World Cup hosts: 2034 FIFA World Cup

-However, in June 2018, FIFA executive committee member and crown prince and regent of Pahang, Tengku Abdullah who is also the former President of the Football Association of Malaysia (FAM) expressed interest in joining the three countries in hosting the World Cup together.
+However, in June 2018, FIFA executive committee member and crown prince and regent of Pahang, Tengku Abdullah who is also the former president of the Football Association of Malaysia (FAM) expressed interest in joining the three countries in hosting the World Cup together.
 The four countries have jointly hosted a football event before during the 2007 AFC Asian Cup: if the FAM agrees to rejoin the project, they would be the first to submit a four-country joint bid in the FIFA World Cup history.

 The second bid is from Egypt.
 Its Sports and Youth Minister Ashraf Sobhy said that Egypt has considered a bid to host the 2034 FIFA World Cup.
 Such a bid should be prepared by the national football association rather than the country.
 This bid was abandoned when Morocco was announced to cohost the 2030 World Cup.

 After its failed bid to host the 2022 FIFA World Cup, Australia has considered a joint bid with neighbouring New Zealand, an OFC member with which they co-hosted the 2023 FIFA Women's World Cup.
 Australia re-established this intention in August 2021, shortly after Brisbane's success in bidding to host the 2032 Summer Olympics.
 A joint bid with Indonesia and New Zealand was also discussed by Football Australia.

 Football Australia chief executive, James Johnson, said his organisation is "exploring the possibility" following FIFA's deadline for bids to be submitted by 31 October 2023.
 A major challenge to the bid however has been the need to construct more stadiums or expanded current stadiums to FIFA standards.
 Indonesia was in talks with Australia with a joint bid, though they pulled out on 18 October, backing the Saudi bid instead like much of the AFC.
 On 31 October, Football Australia put out a statement saying that they had decided against bidding, leaving Saudi Arabia as the sole bid.

 After Saudi Arabia abandoned its 2030 bid alongside Greece and Egypt, they switched their focus to a solo 2034 bid.
-If the bid is successful, similar strategies to the 2022 FIFA World Cup in Qatar may be used to mitigate the country's summer heat, though they have insisted on a plan to host in the summer.
+Similar strategies to those employed at the 2022 FIFA World Cup in Qatar may be used to mitigate the country's summer heat, though they have insisted on a plan to host in the summer.
 The country's bid was announced on 4 October 2023.
 On 5 October, AFC President Sheikh Salman bin Ibrahim Al Khalifa backed Saudi Arabia's bid.
 On the 9th, Saudi Arabia announced that it had submitted the official letter of intent, and signed the declaration to FIFA to bid to host the 2034 FIFA World Cup.
-Less than 72 hours after SAFF declared its intention to bid FIFA World Cup, over 100 FIFA Member Associations from across different continents have publicly pledged their support for the Kingdom.
+Less than 72 hours after SAFF declared its intention to bid for the FIFA World Cup, over 100 FIFA Member Associations from across different continents had publicly pledged their support.

+In December of 2024, FIFA ratified Saudi Arabia to become the host of the 2034 World Cup during the FIFA Congress with an uncontested bidding process where Saudi Arabia was the only candidate in the bidding.
+This is the first time Saudi Arabia hosts the World Cup.